Widy75/Eurorack-Builds/erbse/README.md

  Options:
  * Channel 1 is master, channel 2 is linked to channel 1.
  * Channel 2 is master, channel 1 is linked to channel 2.
  Both set as master is not possible! (due to physical limitation)

+ Note:If both channels get linked to each other, the previouse link gets disabled.

 Priority:
 ----------